 Sweet potato and avocado both share the property of being smooth and creamy, especially when mashed, so their pairing in this recipe is a winning match.
 You’ll want to plan to start cooking before baby starts crying; the potato needs to be baked in the oven for about 45 minutes, or pierced all over with a knife and baked in the microwave (time depends upon your particular microwave).
 You can also slice the raw sweet potato into thin rounds and cook them more quickly in a steamer basket placed atop a boiling pot of water.
 Once ready, simply mash the potato and avocado and serve!

-Want to make sure baby gets a double dose of greens?
+Want to make sure baby gets a double punch of greens?
 Combine a fruit (avocado) and vegetable (peas), and pulse them in the blender or food processor for a quick, sweet, and nutritious combination!
 Note that a serving of avocado is 1/3 of a medium-sized fruit.
 What do you do with the rest?
 Well, you could eat it right away, of course, but if you want to save it, here’s a pro-tip about doing so in the fridge.